Aravindray/PostgreSQL/Learn-SQL/SQL-Queries.md

 => SELECT * FROM table_name WHERE id=1;
 ```

-### Select: ORDER BY - How to select and display record in different (sorted) orders?
+### Select: ORDER BY - How to select and display result in different orders (sorted)?

 With the ORDER BY clause we can get the result sorted in ascending or descending order.